magfoto/vizland/doc/index.md

 ###   Dataviz Clip Art

 As a final touch to the VIZLAND design, is the making of 60 new clip art designs of the data visualization types.
+This will also include other visualization types derived from IBM Watson Analytics, a new visualization type concept I call the Meteor Cloud (which VIZLANDs UI and design is the testing ground), and other types from individuals and organizations that I can find.

 ---

 ##    __Version 7__

 ###   Compara Integration
+When the VIZLAND web prototype is complete with both a new query system and new clip art design library, it will be prepared for its hybrid integration with Compara.
+The combination of these two prototypes will mark a dashboard that will consist of both a visualization types library and a visualization software library.

 ---